gurvindersingh/k8s-tutorial/README.md

 It might take a minute or so before we get our SSL certificate.
 Once successful, when you access your webpage you should see automatic redirection to `https`

 ## Dataporten integeration for app
 Now we have app running with SSL in a fault tolerance way, so we are getting ready for production.
 We would like to get authentication support from `Dataporten`.
-For that, first we need to register the application in (Dataporten dashboard)[https://dashboard.dataporten.no] Once done, we need to copy the `Oauth2` details from the dashboard into `dep-dp.yaml` file.
+For that, first we need to register the application in (Dataporten dashboard)[https://dashboard.dataporten.no].

+Set the Redirect URL as `https://<APPNAME>.tutorial.ioudaas.no/cb.php` Once app is registered, we need add extra scopes `E-Post, Groups, Feide-navn`.
+After that we need to copy the `Oauth2` details from the dashboard's `Oauth2 details` section into `dep-dp.yaml` file.
 Copy `CLIENT_ID, CLIENT_SECRET` under `DATAPORTEN_CLIENTID, DATAPORTEN_CLIENTSECRET` correspondingly.
-Once done apply the updated deployment as
+Once done copying, apply the updated deployment as
 ```
 kubectl apply -f dep-dp.yaml
 ```